evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 ![](../images/13_config_export.PNG)

-5. If everything went according to plan, you should also be able to see an additional folder in your **Scene Collection** titled **Export**.
-Anything we place in here, Unreal will attempt to import, when we are ready to click on **Send to Unreal** (But don't do that now.
+5. If everything went according to plan (well...), you should also be able to see an additional folder in your **Scene Collection** titled **Export**.
+Anything placed in here, Unreal will attempt to import, when **Send to Unreal** is clicked (But don't do that now.
 We still have a few things to check first.)

 ![](../images/14_send2ue_collection.PNG)

-6. If you haven't done that already, launch **replicAnt.uproject** by double clicking on the file.
+6. If you haven't done so already, launch **replicAnt.uproject** by double clicking on the file.
 We need to check whether Unreal has the right plugins enabled to receive data from our Blender instance.
 Click on **Settings** (top left) and then on **Plugins**.

 ![](../images/15_ue_plugins.PNG)